elysch/webtrees-mitalteli-chart-family-book/README.md

 Installation & upgrading
 ------------------------
 Unpack the zip file and place the mitalteli-chart-family-book folder in the modules_v4 folder of webtrees.
 Upload the newly added folder to your server.
 It is activated by default and will work immediately.
-No additional configuration is required. *NOTE: The directory name must have a maximum length of 30 characters.*
+No additional configuration is required.

+NOTE: The directory name must have a maximum length of 30 characters.
+-

 Bugs & feature requests
 -------------------------